Student & Parent Information

 A student’s FERPA rights begin when the student registers for their first class.

-Students have the right to inspect the contents of their educational records regardless of their financial status with the University.
+Students have the right to inspect the contents of their education records regardless of their financial status with the University.
 However, the University is not required to release an official transcript if the student has a past due account.

 Student judicial records containing information surrounding suspected violations of the Student Code of Conduct are protected by FERPA.
 The Dean of Student’s office will only release information contained in university judicial records under the following conditions: